-- Contributions to the Social Cohesion Fund (see below, under Social Insurance);
+• Contributions to the Social Cohesion Fund (see below, under Social Insurance);

 - Private motor vehicle expenses;

-- Professional tax:
+- Professional tax;

-- Immovable property tax; - Interest paid in respect of the acquisition of non-business assets or of private motor vehicles (even if used for business purposes); and - Business entertainment costs in excess of the lower of €17,086 or 1 per cent of gross income.
+- Immovable property tax;

+- Interest paid in respect of the acquisition of non-business assets or of private motor vehicles (even if used for business purposes); and

+- Business entertainment costs in excess of the lower of €17,086 or 1 per cent of gross income.

-Where the income consists of both taxable and non-taxable income, expenses directly incurred in earning the non-taxable income are not allowed and indirect expenses are apportioned on the basis of the ratio of taxable income to total income or the ratio of the assets employed in earning the different categories of income.
+Where the income consists of both taxable and non-taxable income, expenses directly incurred in earning the non-taxable income are not allowed and indirect expenses are apportioned on the basis of the income earned.